plbenveniste/LesionSCynth/README.md

 ```

 ### Training
-If wanting to run the full training pipeline, you can install the full requirements `requirements_full.txt`.
+If wanting to run the full training pipeline, you can install the full requirements `requirements.txt`.
 There is a further dependency on spinal cord toolbox (SCT) for obtaining segmentation masks of the spinal cord during preprocessing.

 The preprocessing (& training) assume a particular directory structure and file naming.
 The directory structure
 for training & evaluation will be created by the preprocessing script.